 Specialist therapy continues for up to six weeks.
 Your rehabilitation will be reviewed regularly and, as you make progress, you may be referred to community services for ongoing rehabilitation.
 If you still need support after your rehabilitation, the appropriate service or agency will be arranged.

-Our core team is available from 8.30am until 5pm, Monday to Friday.
-However, if you need continuing support over the weekend they can arrange this for you.
+Our core team is available from 8:30am until 5pm, Monday to Friday.
+However, if you need continuing support over the weekend, this can be arranged for you.